 In Waltham Forest the standard configuration is to place kerb segregated cycle tracks between the footway and the carriageway.
 There are 3 designs in use which aim to manage the potential conflict between passengers alighting/embarking at bus stops, and people on bikes using segregated cycle tracks.

-In WFCC’s view the best solutions are bus stop bypasses, as these minimise the risk of conflict between pedestrians and cyclists.
+In WFCC’s view the best solutions are bus stop bypasses (also known as floating bus stops), as these minimise the risk of conflict between pedestrians and cyclists.
 The cycle track deviates from the kerbside to run behind the bus stop shelter and point where bus passengers get on and off the bus.
 However this design require more space than other designs.

 Our second preference is bus stop islands, where the bus shelter is located towards the back of the footway, and the cycle track runs between this and a 1.1m or wider ‘island’ which bus passengers use to get on and off buses.